Main Street Theatre

 1 person favorited this theater

-It’s hard to believe that this theater, with its rather ordinary exterior, was designed by famous theater architect S. Charles Lee.
+It’s hard to believe that this theatre, with its rather ordinary exterior, was designed by famous theatre architect S. Charles Lee.
 Opened in 1949 as the Visalia Theatre, showing John Wayne in "She Wore A Yellow Ribbon," its quonset hut auditorium originally seated more than 600.

-Since 1997 the theater has been home to the family-oriented Enchanted Playhouse whose mission is to "Enchant, surprise, excite and amuse audiences, young and old."
-The theater is also available for rental to the community.
+Since 1992 the Visalia Theatre has been renamed Main Street Theatre and has been home to the family-oriented Enchanted Playhouse whose mission is to "Enchant, surprise, excite and amuse audiences, young and old."
+The theatre is also available for rental to the community.

 Just login to your account and subscribe to this theater